-They ask me if school will open in the fall.
+They ask me if school will open in the spring.
 They ask when they can see their friends.
-They wonder if we’ll be able to go to the beach this year and eat at their favorite restaurants.
+They wonder if we’ll be able to go to the beach next year and eat at their favorite restaurants.

 And I cannot tell them if any of that will happen.
 I simply can’t pretend that I know what the future will bring.